CAR T-Cell Therapy

 CAR-T Cell Therapy

-T cells: To understand CAR T-cell therapy, it helps to understand what T cells do.
+The mechanism of action of CAR T-cell therapy: T cells: To understand CAR T-cell therapy, it helps to understand what T cells do.
 White blood cells called lymphocytes play an important part in fighting infection and diseases, including cancer.
 There are different types of lymphocytes.
 T cells are one type.
-T cells move around the body to find and destroy defective cells.
-When you come into contact with a […]
+T cells move around the body to find and destroy defective […]

 Read more